AnggaR96s/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## Why does Norway have barcodes on their battleships?
+So when they get back to port, they can Scandinavian.